programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/email.en.md

 | `easydb_name` | The name of the easydb |
 | `lang` | The selected language of the user |

-Depending on the type of e-mail, other variables are also available:
+Depending on the type of email, other variables are also available:

 | Email Type | Variable | Value |
 | ----------------------------- | -------------------------------------- | ------ |